20 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 - The flow through the turbine blades of a jet engine can be modeled using the incompressible form of the Bernoulli equation.
 True or false?
 Explain.

-- The Bernoulli equation can be used to analyze the flow through a propeller operating at low flow speeds.
-Explain how to do that.
+- In conjunction with the conservation of mass and momentum, the Bernoulli equation can be used to analyze the flow through a propeller operating at low flow speeds.
+Could you explain how to do that?

 Additional Online Resources